riders&elephants × The Wharton School · Research Programme

 Key insight

 Psychological safety moved most.
 When teams build emotional literacy and leaders create permission to express feelings, connection and trust follow.
-The ECD work produced measurable shifts across every dimension measured.
+The emotional culture work produced measurable shifts across every dimension measured.

 % of participants who reported improvement